bitjourney/ts_assets-rails/README.md

 # TsAssets for Rails [![Gem Version](https://badge.fury.io/rb/ts_assets.svg)](https://badge.fury.io/rb/ts_assets) [![CircleCI](https://circleci.com/gh/bitjourney/ts_assets-rails.svg?style=svg)](https://circleci.com/gh/bitjourney/ts_assets-rails)

-`TsAssets` is a code genertor to export Rails asset images to TypeScript as React components.
+`TsAssets` is a code generator to export Rails asset images to TypeScript as React components.

 The motivation is that Rails asset images have hash digests in their URLs, e.g. `/assets/kibela_logo-f3e74a6f5c9f46cc4e8b920cb.svg`, which are not easily available from JavaScript.
-The gem allows it by generationg TypeScript code.
+The gem allows it by generating TypeScript code.

 ## Usage